MicrosoftDocs/microsoft-community-training/microsoft-community-training/learner-experience/pwa-app.md

 > * The content downloaded for offline consumption from a PWA based app gets stored in browser storage.
 >
 > * Current limit for storage is capped for each lesson at 200MB, over all limit is depended on device storage.
+>
+> * Currently MCT supports offline download (in PWA) for PDF, EPUB, video, audio files.
+Plan to extend support for offline download for other formats (html, docx, xlsx, SCORM etc) is in roadmap.